NeilJustice/ZenUnitAndMetalMock/README.md

 ```
 When the types of `expected` and `actual` are equal, as is the case most of the time, `ARE_EQUAL` calls `ZenUnit::Equalizer<DecayedExpectedType>::AssertEqual(expected, actual)`, which by default is defined as expected == actual.

-Should you be interested in `ARE_EQUAL(expectedObject, actualObject)` performing field-by-field equality assertions on the fields of type T instead of calling all-or-nothing `operator==`, define a specialization of `ZenUnit::Equalizer\<T\>` with a static `AssertEqual(const T& expected, const T& actual)` function that performs `ARE_EQUAL` assertions on each field of type T.
+Should you be interested in statement `ARE_EQUAL(expectedObject, actualObject)` performing field-by-field equality assertions instead of calling `operator==`, a `struct ZenUnit::Equalizer\<T\>` specialization can be defined in namespace ZenUnit with a static `void AssertEqual(const T& expected, const T& actual)` function that performs `ARE_EQUAL` assertions on each field of type T.

-Example:
+Example of a custom ZenUnit Equalizer:

 ```cpp
 namespace ZenUnit